Frequently Asked Questions

 I will need to be able to see and feel the areas affected by your concern - this might be the areas of pain, or areas that could be referring pain.
 It's best if you dress comfortably and modestly - avoid sports bras if you can as racerbacks can cover a lot of the upper spine.

-I do everything to avoid discomfort in clients - sometimes temporary discomfort can occur but we can discuss this in the session.
+I do everything to avoid discomfort - sometimes temporary discomfort can occur but we can discuss this in the session.
 Some people get a bit sore after sessions but again I'll prepare you for how to help you get past it as quickly as possible should it happen to you.

 Yes!
 During COVID times I ask that you let me know ahead of time so I can send them a screening form as well.